AndreasChristensen89/resto-booking-system/README.md

     ![Booking Details declined mobile](/static/images/readme-pictures/booking-details-declined-mobile.JPG)

 * __Detele booking page__:
     * The header says "Delete booking".
 Underneath is a paragraph that says "Are you sure you want to delete the reservation?".
 Underneath are the details of the booking: Name, Date, Time, and guests.
 Underneath are two buttons: red button "Delete" and blue button "return".
 There is no like on the other pages which signifies that it is a serious action that is permanent.
 The design is narrow and does not change on mobile.
 If booking is closer than two hours away (booking property latest_cancellation) the page will display "Time limit exceeded.
 Cancellation is unfortunately no longer possible.
-Please get in contact with the restaurant if further information is needed"
+Please get in contact with the restaurant if further information is needed".

     ![Delete booking page](/static/images/readme-pictures/cancel-booking-mobile.JPG)

 * __Update comment page__: